-INWIT has already identified a Lead Independent Director (LID) among its independent directors since 2015, even though the conditions for which the New Corporate Governance Code (and previously the Corporate Governance Code) recommends its establishment do not exist; from 23 April 2020 to 4 October 2022, the Lead Independent Director was Secondina Giulia Ravera.
-Following the appointment of the new Board of Directors on 7 October, Francesco Valsecchi was appointed LID.
+INWIT has already identified a Lead Independent Director (LID) among its independent directors since 2015, even though the conditions for which the New Corporate Governance Code (and previously the Corporate Governance Code) recommends its establishment do not exist.
+On 7 October 2022, the Board of Directors appointed the Director Francesco Valsecchi LID, a position held from 23 April 2020 to 4 October 2022 by the Director Secondina Giulia Ravera.